QubesOS/qubes-doc/common-tasks/usb.md

 you cannot pass through devices from dom0 (in other words: USB VM is required).
 `qubes-usb-proxy` should be installed by default in the template VM.
-However, if you receive this error: `ERROR: qubes-usb-proxy not installed in the VM`, you can install the `qubes-usb-proxy` with the package manager.
+However, if you receive this error: `ERROR: qubes-usb-proxy not installed in the VM`, you can install the `qubes-usb-proxy` with the package manager in the VM you want to attach the USB device to.

 - Fedora: `sudo dnf install qubes-usb-proxy`
 - Debian/Ubuntu: `sudo apt-get install qubes-usb-proxy`